ghi-electronics/Docs/brainpad/expandability.md

 (picture)

-This page covers further details http://docs.ghielectronics.com/tinyclr/accessories/click...what is the link in previous email?
+This [page](../tinyclr/accessories/intro.md) covers further details.

 ## Direct Wiring
 This option is only recommended for advanced users with electronics background.